1987 Louis Vuitton Cup: Golden Gate Challenge (USA)

-The Golden Gate Challenge by the St Francis Yacht Club, was the first America's Cup Challenge by the city of San Francisco and its mayor Dianne Feinstein lead a council of 60 Bay Area mayors to build regional support.
+The Golden Gate Challenge by the St Francis Yacht Club, was the first America's Cup Challenge by the city of San Francisco.
+Its mayor Dianne Feinstein lead a council of 60 Bay Area mayors to build regional support.
 The Challenge built two new yachts.
-The first (built by Stephens Marine in Stockton, California) yacht was a conventional 12-Metre code named "E-I" (for evolutionary one) (12/US-49) with a winged-keel.
-The second yacht (built by Derecktor Shipyards in Mamaroneck, New York) dubbed "R-1" (for revolutionary one)(12/US-61).
+The first, built by Stephens Marine in Stockton, California, was a conventional 12-meter boat code named "E-I" (for evolutionary one) (12/US-49) with a winged keel.
+The second yacht, built by Derecktor Shipyards in Mamaroneck, New York, dubbed "R-1" (for revolutionary one)(12/US-61).
 Nicknamed "USA-61", the yacht introduced two major innovations.
-On R-1, the classic "trim-tab" of previous 12-meter yachts was moved from the trailing-edge of the keel to the front of the boat, and renamed "the bow-rudder".
-The twin rudders could be operated in two steering modes,"collective" (where the rudders turned in the same direction) or "cyclical" (where the rudders turned in opposite directions).
-Steering the bow-rudder from the stern cockpit presented the engineers with a mechanical challenge and the helmsman with a "never drove one of these before" steep learning curve.
-USA-61 boat was fastest in smooth water - where the bow rudder stayed in the water.
-Unfortunately, the 20+ knots of breeze and 5–6 foot waves on the race course offshore of Fremantle, Australia didn't provide the ideal sea-state for the world's first bow-ruddered boat.
-Competitors smiled whenever they saw USA's bow rudder come out of the water in the steep waves of Freo.
-On the other hand, "USA-61"s second innovation was its super-narrow (just 19" fore and aft) keel with a 47,000 lb lead, squished ellipsoid bulb (known as the "geek") on the tip - instead of a classic or winged keel.
-While, the bow-rudder was seldom imitated, the "bulb keel" innovation has endured and been copied by virtually all racing monohulls since its introduction on USA-61 in 1987.
-The management: Cyril Magnin, Honorary Chairman; Bob Scott, Founder and chairman; Bob Cole, Vice Chair; Tom Blackaller, President and Skipper; Ron Young, General Manager and Development; Gary Mull, Naval Architect; Heiner Meldner, Hydrodynamicist; Alberto Calderon, Aerodynamicist; Ken Keeke, Director Onshore Operations.
+The first was that R-1's classic trim tab was moved from the trailing edge of the keel to the front of the boat and renamed the bow rudder.
+These twinned rudders could be operated in either the collective mode, where the rudders turned in unison, or the cyclical mode, where the rudders turned in opposite directions.
+Steering the bow rudder from the stern cockpit presented the engineers with a mechanical challenge and the helmsman with a steep learning curve.
+R-1 was fastest in smooth water because the bow rudder stayed submerged.
+Unfortunately, the 20+ knots of breeze and 5–6 foot waves on the race course offshore of Fremantle, Australia didn't provide ideal conditions for the world's first bow-ruddered boat.
+Competitors smiled whenever they saw R-1's bow rudder come out of the water in the steep waves of Freo.
+On the other hand, R-1s second innovation was its very narrow keel.
+It was just 19 inches, fore and aft, with an elongated ellipsoid bulb made of 47,000 pounds of lead (known as the geek) on the bottom edge.
+While the bow rudder was seldom imitated, the bulb keel has endured and been copied by virtually all racing monohulls since its introduction on this boat.
+The management team was composed of Cyril Magnin, Honorary Chairman; Bob Scott, Founder and chairman; Bob Cole, Vice Chair; Tom Blackaller, President and Skipper; Ron Young, General Manager and Development; Gary Mull, Naval Architect; Heiner Meldner, Hydrodynamicist; Alberto Calderon, Aerodynamicist; Ken Keeke, Director Onshore Operations.
 The crew: Tom Blackaller, Skipper; Paul Cayard, Tactician; Craig Healy, Navigator; Stevie Erickson, Mainsail Trimmer; Russ Silvestri, Hank Stuart and Jim Plagenhoef Jib and Spinnaker Trimmers; Brad Lewis, Mikey Erlin and Jeff Littfin Grinders; Kenny Keefe, Pit; Bruce Epke, Mastman/Sewerman; Tom Ducharme, Scott Easom, Scott Inveen, Bowmen.
 Both boats were named "USA".
 Tom had skippered "Defender" in the 1983 America's Cup, with Paul Cayard as tactician and Peter Stalkus as navigator.